hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Some new Professor's bill of fare you meet;
 >
-> Go round or thro' the town which way you will,
+> Go round or through the town which way you will,
 >
 > You're sure to see some dancing master's bill;
 >